hbence97/hbence97/README.md

 ## I'm a bootcamp / self-taught software developer!

-- I'm currently trying to make as many projects as I can.
+- I'm currently trying to make as many projects as I can. :octocat:
-- I enjoy learning something new everyday.
+- I enjoy learning something new everyday. ✏️
-- I love going to the gym.
+- My text editor of choice is Vim.
+I love me some Vim! 😁
+- My hobbies are mostly gym and poker. 📈

 ### Connect with me: